 Good leaders inspire people to persevere in the face of adversity and ultimately derive energy from the challenge of confronting their villains.
+Those villains can be the two-legged kind, or they can come in the form of challenges and risks.
+Here it’s vital to recognize that fear is healthy, but panic is deadly.

 Completing Katty Kay’s and Claire Shipman’s inspirational book The Confidence Code, left me feeling every good story needs a villain.